logo-min.webp

 • temporary tooth sensitivity

-However, only some have these reactions; they are rare, unlike more common amalgam fillings.
+However, only some have these reactions; they are rare.
+There are less side effects of composite tooth filling, unlike more common amalgam fillings.

 Takeaway: